kpine/zwave-js-server-docker/README.md

       - /run/lock/zwave-js:/run/lock/zwave-js
 ```

-The enviroment variable tells Z-Wave JS to store the lockfiles in the directory `/run/lock/zwave-js`.
+The environment variable tells Z-Wave JS to store the lock files in the directory `/run/lock/zwave-js`.
 The volume entry maps the hosts `/run/lock/zwave-js` directory, which is a tmpfs, to the container directory with the same name.
-The results being that the lockfiles created in the container are located in tmpfs on the host.
+The results being that the lock files created in the container are located in tmpfs on the host.

 The path `/run/lock` is usually mounted as a tmpfs.
-Another canditate might be `/tmp/zwave-js`.
+Another candidate might be `/tmp/zwave-js`.